- Code PSYC3015

 The expected workload will consist of approximately 130 hours throughout the semester including:

-- Face-to face component which may consist of 1 x 2 hour lecture per week and 4 x 3 hours of laboratories spread across the semester.
+- Face-to face component which may consist of 1 x 2 hours lectures per week (total 24 hours).

-- Approximately 96 hours of self-study which will include preparation for lectures, presentations and other assessment tasks.
+- Approximately 106 hours of self-directed study which will include 12 x 3 hours of online lectures and/or reading, preparation for lectures, presentations and other assessment tasks.

 To be determined